tensorflow/tflite-micro/tensorflow/lite/micro/examples/hello_world/README.md

 bazel build tensorflow/lite/micro/examples/hello_world/quantization:ptq
 ```

-Then we can run the `ptq` script to convert the float model to quant model as
+Then we can run the `ptq` script to convert the float model to quantized model as
 follows.
 Note that we are using the directory (`/tmp/model_created`) of the
 TF model as the source_model_dir here.
-The quant model
+The quantized model
 (named `hello_world_int8.tflite`) will be created inside the target_dir.
 The `ptq.py` script will convert the `TF model` found inside the
-`/tmp/model_created` folder and convert it to a `int8` TFlite model.
+`/tmp/model_created` folder and convert it to an `int8` TFlite model.
 ```bash
 bazel-bin/tensorflow/lite/micro/examples/hello_world/quantization/ptq
 --source_model_dir=/tmp/model_created --target_dir=/tmp/quant_model/